The Thirty-Year Problem

 Let's make it concrete.

 Or: A complex negotiation drags on because no one remembers that this particular opposing counsel always caves on indemnification if you hold firm on the cap.
 Three extra weeks.
-Three extra weeks of fees that look good on paper but damage the relationship.
+Three extra weeks of fees that look good on paper but harm the relationship.

 These costs don't show up on any report.
 But they're real.
 And they compound.